Dr Loumidis has helped

 easy situations and building up slowly to harder things.
 Breathing and

-relaxation techniques are used to help you remain in the feared
+relaxation techniques may be used to help you remain in the feared

 situation until the anxiety diminishes and you can learn that you can